NatronGitHub/Natron/ProjectFiles/PowiterWindows/README_WINDOWS.txt

 ###Qt 5

-You'll need to install Qt (5.0.2 as of writing) libraries from [Qt download](http://qt-project.org/downloads).
+You'll need to install Qt (5.0.2 as of writing)(opengl version) libraries from [Qt download](http://qt-project.org/downloads).
 Once downloaded, remember the path where you install it as we will need it later on.

 ###FFMPEG